alvianurz/grocery-post-app/README.md

    ```

 3. **Environment Variables Setup**
-   - Copy the `.env.example` file to `.env.local`:
+   - Copy the `.env.example` file to `.env`:
      ```bash
-     cp .env.example .env.local
+     cp .env.example .env
      ```
-   - Fill in the environment variables in `.env.local` (see Configuration section below)
+   - The default values work with Docker setup, modify as needed

 4. **Start the development server**
    ```bash